YuC13600/GDA2025/ANIME_SELECTOR_SPEC.md

     search_query TEXT NOT NULL,
     selected_index INTEGER NOT NULL,      -- 1-based index from candidates
-    selected_title TEXT NOT NULL,         -- The selected title confidence TEXT NOT NULL              -- 'high', 'medium', or 'low' CHECK(confidence IN ('high', 'medium', 'low')),
+    selected_title TEXT NOT NULL,         -- The selected title confidence TEXT NOT NULL              -- 'high', 'medium', 'low', or 'no_candidates' CHECK(confidence IN ('high', 'medium', 'low', 'no_candidates')),
-    reason TEXT,                          -- Why this selection was made created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,
+    reason TEXT,                          -- Why this selection was made mal_episodes INTEGER,                 -- Episode count from MAL (NEW) selected_episodes INTEGER,            -- Episode count from selected anime (NEW) episode_match TEXT                    -- Episode validation result (NEW) CHECK(episode_match IN ('exact', 'close', 'acceptable', 'mismatch', 'unknown', NULL)), created_at TIMESTAMP DEFAULT CURRENT_TIMESTAMP,

     FOREIGN KEY (mal_id) REFERENCES anime(mal_id)